 What to Expect from Your Internship

-Work assignments will vary depending upon the needs of the employer.
-Often, students expect to be assigned high-level sophisticated duties, but in reality, most interns will be assigned basic tasks in their respective fields.
+Work assignments will vary depending on the needs of the employer.
+Often, students expect to be assigned high-level, sophisticated duties, but in reality, most interns will be assigned basic tasks in their respective fields.
 Performing basic tasks eagerly and well will encourage your internship supervisor to assign you more important duties as the internship proceeds.

 How to Find an Internship